jyblue1001/jyblue1001.github.io/_posts/2024-11-30-pll-fd_design.md

 <br>

-For the case of Ratioed TSPC FF, Fig.14 is the actual implementation, fig.15 is the SPICE, and fig.16 shows the waveforms.
-By analyzing fig.16, we can understand for the case of Ratioed TSPC FF, it is a **Negative edge-triggered Flip-Flop with a single inverted output**.
+For the case of Ratioed TSPC FF, [fig.14](#fig14) is the actual implementation, [fig.15](#fig15) is the SPICE, and [fig.16](#fig16) shows the waveforms.
+By analyzing [fig.16](#fig16), we can understand for the case of Ratioed TSPC FF, it is a **Negative edge-triggered Flip-Flop with a single inverted output**.

 One thing to note is that both TSPC FFs have inverting outputs, the reason for this could be that they all have three inverter stages.
-As for the Comp SW FF, [M1, M2, M2_c, M3], [M4, M5, M5_c, M6], [M7, M8] represent the three inverter stages, as shown in fig. 6.
-Regarding the Ratioed TSPC FF, [M1, M2, M3], [M4, M5], [M6, M7] correspond to the three inverter stages, as shown in fig. 14.
+As for the Comp SW FF, [M1, M2, M2_c, M3], [M4, M5, M5_c, M6], [M7, M8] represent the three inverter stages, as shown in [fig.6](#fig6).
+Regarding the Ratioed TSPC FF, [M1, M2, M3], [M4, M5], [M6, M7] correspond to the three inverter stages, as shown in [fig.14](#fig14).
 This insight of treating FFs as a series of inverters is particularly beneficial when designing Div3 and Div5 components later in the post.
-We use a symbol such as fig.17, representing an FF with an inverting output.
+We use a symbol such as [fig.17](#fig17), representing an FF with an inverting output.

 <div id="fig17" style="text-align: center;">
   <img src="{{site.url}}/images/pll_fd_design/inverting_output_ff_symbol.png" alt="inverting_output_ff_symbol" style="width:20%; display: block; margin: auto;" />